Sophon-0/TCR-epitope/README.md

 # TCR-epitope binding prediction with pLM embeddings

-Data:

-  - The notebook uses the MixTCRpred dataset with a "Leave One Epitope Out" cross-validation strategy.
+This notebook uses the MixTCRpred dataset with a "Leave One Epitope Out" cross-validation strategy.
 For each epitope, both the epitope and its associated TCR sequences are unseen during the model's training phase.

 Input Features: